lablancas/template-helpers/README.md

 This is a small utility package to provide access to underscore and momentjs functions in your templates

 ## Underscore
+Below is a pattern to show you how to use Underscore's union function, but you can also apply the same pattern to the full [Underscore Library](http://underscorejs.org)

 Here's the signature for [Underscore union](http://underscorejs.org/#union)